 What is your unit cost price?

-This is the key to any pricing and once this is understood you can use it as your starting point for any additional costs you may incur when exporting as part of your international pricing strategy.
+This is the key to any export price and once this is understood you can use it as your starting point for any additional costs you may incur when exporting as part of your international pricing strategy.

 So, to explain, a very basic unit cost = (total fixed costs + total variable costs) divided by your total units produced.